 There are a tonne of conferences happening around the world, like the world-famous Game Developers Conference itself.
-Even E3 announced they plan to make a comeback real soon this year.
 So it’s a tonne of buzz within the community.
 When there’s buzz, there’s opportunity.
 And it’s a big opportunity for you to connect with people while you still have the chance.

 It’s not to say you should book your seats to all the conferences and huff and puff your way to each one of them.
 That’s just insanity, if not impossible.
 But with the right pre-planning process, attending just one game conference can make a world of difference.
 So here’s a snappy A to Z of how you can take care of yourself and hit your goals and expectations when you’re at a game developers conference.

 The yearly budget review gets most of us thinking about which conferences to go to and which to skip.
 It’s also when you can start negotiating for better multi-show deals, better floor positions and added value stuff like hanging banner branding.
 Last minute panic shopping is a nightmare, trust me…

 The most important meal of the day, it’s often said, and never more so when you’re going to be on your feet for eight hours in daylight and probably more at night.